 - template.ranges

-A `GRanges` object with genomic locations and corresponding beta values included as metadata (same object must be supplied to this and to the `simulateAMR` functions).
+A `GRanges` object with genomic locations and corresponding methylation beta values included as metadata (the same object must be supplied to this and to the `simulateAMR` functions).

 - nsamples